algerbrex/algerbrex.github.io/_posts/2022-7-15-blunder-wins-its-first-tournament.md

 [Gandalf](https://www.chessprogramming.org/Gandalf), an older commerical chess engine.

 After a hard fought battle for first, Blunder managed to come out on top and win its first tournament!
-Scoring 2.5 points ahead of CM9000 and Gandalf, the runner up:
+Scoring 2.5 points ahead of CM9000 and Gandalf, the runners up:

 ```
 27.5 - Blunder 8.0.0 64-bit